EmanuelePapini/FIF/README.md

 FIF is an adaptive method for decomposing a 1D signal into a set of Intrinsic Mode Components (IMC) plus a trend.
 These components are simple oscillating functions whose average frequency is well behaved and form a complete and nearly orthogonal basis of the original signal.

+In the package, IMFogram_v1.py contains the methods to calculate the IMFogram (see https://ui.adsabs.harvard.edu/abs/2020arXiv201114209B/abstract)

 ### Dependencies ###
 The package has been written and tested in python3.